Download the full EventWatch Spotlight Report here

 Resilinc customers had a full six months advance warning—and five months warning in advance of the Illinois EPA’s action against Sterigenics—to being such assessments.
 “Today, many healthcare providers are scrambling to deal with impending shortages of medical devices due to the constraints in sterilization capacity,” said Resilinc CEO Bindiya Vakil.
 “My team and I are especially gratified that we were able to alert our customers many months in advance of these public announcements by the Illinois EPA and U.S. FDA.”

 It’s important to note that Sterigenics is vigorously contesting the legal basis of Illinois EPA’s enforcement action against its Willowbrook facility.
 The firm is seeking an injunction against the Illinois EPA with a hearing scheduled for April 9, 2019.
-Resilinc will keep its customers appraised of the results of this hearing and other events that impact the sterilization contractors so vital to medical product supply chains.
+Resilinc will keep its customers apprised of the results of this hearing and other events that impact the sterilization contractors so vital to medical product supply chains.

 To hear more about Resilinc solutions for healthcare and life sciences, go to healthcare.resilinc.com or read the Biogen case study at https://info.resilinc.com/proactive-risk-mitigation-in-hurricane-season